h15200/notes/system-design.md

   - this is not the case with most regional databases.
 Ex. if a facebook db server in north america is updated, then a db in asia doesn't need to have Immediate sync.
 It can update async such that a fb user in Asia receives an updated feed slightly after North American users.
   - this strategy of NOT syncing regional dbs will give you better latency to avoid the round trip syncing immediately.
 - if set up correctly, a main db failure will seamlessly be taken over by the replica until the main is back online again. once it's back, the main will resume as the primary db
+  - you can replicate primary dbs (two-way syncing necessary) or replicate a read-only db which only steps up as the primary when the current primary goes down

 #### Sharding - Data partitioning over multiple databases

-- if scaling horizontally (adding machines) with state-less servers, all you need is to copy the business logic. sometimes if you have an in-memory key-value storage like Redis for caching, you need to worry about hash strategies (use `consistent hashing` or `rendezvous hashing`). with dbs, there's an extra layer as it carries data
+- if scaling horizontally (adding machines) with state-less servers, all you need is to copy the business logic. sometimes if you have an in-memory key-value storage like Redis for caching, you need to worry about hash strategies (use `consistent hashing` or `rendezvous hashing`). with dbs, there's an extra layer as it carries its own data

 - it's not efficient for all dbs to have the same data.
 Better to break up a big db into many smaller parts.
 - this logic is usually written in a reverse-proxy (on behalf of the db) so that certain data goes to a particular shard